FlyingRoastDuck/Pytorch-DukeMTMC-Baseline/readme.md

-# **A Pytorch based Imlemention of DukeMTMC-reID baseline(AlexNet,ResNet18,Resnet34)**
+# **A Pytorch based Implementation of DukeMTMC-reID baseline(AlexNet,ResNet18,Resnet34)**

 ## Introduction:
-This project provides pytorch based implemention of Alexnet,Resnet18 and Resnet34.
+This project provides pytorch based implementation of Alexnet,Resnet18 and Resnet34.
 Their performance on DukeMTMC-reID are listed below:

 |Model Name     |    Rank 1 Acc |
 | ------------- |:-------------:|